kubernetes/community/events/2018/12-contributor-summit/README.md

 ## Registration

 The event is now full and is accepting a wait list on the below form.
 If you are a SIG/WG Chair, Tech Lead, or Subproject Owner, please reach out to community@kubernetes.io after filling out the wait list form.

 - [RSVP/Wait List Form](https://goo.gl/X8YrRv)
 - If you are planning on attending the New Contributor Track, [Sign the CLA](/CLA.md) if you have not done so already.

 This is not your KubeCon/CloudNativeCon ticket.
-You will need to register for the conference separately.
+This is a co-located event.
+KC/CNC is currently sold out; however, you do not need a KC/CNC ticket to attend this event.

 ## When and Where